okellogabrielinnocent/okellogabrielinnocent/README.md

 ⚡ Develop highly interactive Front end / User Interfaces for your web and mobile applications

-⚡ Mobile apps with Angular Ionic framework
+⚡ Mobile apps with Angular Ionic framework (Currently leveling on react native)

 ⚡ Integration of third party services such as CodeClimate/ Heroku / AWS / Digital Ocean